-Samaritan Projects and other permanent supportive housing projects funded through the Continuum of Care (CoC), serve homeless individuals and families with documented disabilities.
+Permanent supportive housing projects funded through the Continuum of Care (CoC) Program serve homeless individuals and families with documented disabilities.
 These projects are designed as part of the CoC strategy to promote the development of housing and supportive services to assist homeless persons in the transition from streets and shelters to permanent housing and maximum self-sufficiency.
 It is renewable annually through the CoC application.